KayaBasak/Statistics/README.md

-# 📊 Statistics & Probability – A Gentle Introduction
+# 📊 A Gentle Introduction to Probability & Statistics

 This repository contains my notes, Google Colab notebooks, and supporting materials for learning and revisiting **probability and statistics** from an intuition-first perspective.